 To start with, I must let you know that soups and stews are eaten differently in West Africa, compared to other parts of the world.
 Our soups and stew are not eaten on their own, they will usually accompany a bland starchy main like rice and pasta or swallow (garri, fufu, tuo, amala etc).
 The soup/stew provides the flavour as well as lubrication in case of swallows; and like the Indian curry complements the mains dish.
 If you are wondering what “swallow” is, this article explains it well.

-Gbegiri soup is a bean soup which originated from the Southwestern parts of Nigeria.
+Gbegiri is a Nigerian traditional soup, which originated from the Southwestern parts of the country.
 It has a light orange colour and is traditionally served with amala (yam flour swallow) or tuwo (corn or rice flour swallow); and meat or fish.

 Traditionally, this soup is prepared either with Nigerian brown beans or black eye beans; and the preparation method includes;

-- Soaking the beans to remove the skin.
+- Soaking the beans to soften the skin before peeling.

-- Using ijabe (blending broom stick) to blend the beans until it become soft (or just blending in a blender or food processor).
+- Using ijabe (blending broom stick) to liquefy the beans (or just blending in a blender or food processor).

 - Cooking the blended beans with palm oil and traditional spices.